ave-llan/music-machine/README.md

   - the grammar consists of simple intervals in relation to a scale
   - negative numbers indicate a descending interval

-2. Allow an additional filter for contextual restrictions
+2. Allow additional filters for contextual restrictions.
+Filters can be permanent or expire after a certain point (ie, expire after a direction change)
   - max range
   - allowed interval qualities
   - limit repetitions/sequences